 On Windows 8.1 or later, once PolicyPak Browser Router is licensed, it becomes the “default browser” in the operating system, like what is seen here.

-But even if you unlicense PolicyPak Browser Router or remove the computer from the scope of any PolicyPak Browser Router rules, you will find that PolicyPak Browser Router Agent is apparently maintained as the OS’s default browser.
+However, if you are using the Legacy Browser Router mode and unlicense PolicyPak Browser Router or remove the computer from the scope of any PolicyPak Browser Router rules, you will find that PolicyPak Browser Router Agent is apparently maintained as the OS’s default browser.

-That being said, once you have removed PolicyPak Browser Router from scope (or unlicensed) it, it is not active any longer.
+That being said, once you have unlicensed PolicyPak Browser Router it is not active any longer.

-Alternatively, (when PolicyPak Browser Router is not present.) … an end user could open up Firefox, Chrome, IE or Edge … like what is seen here…
+Therefore, (when PolicyPak Browser Router is not present.) … an end-user could open up Firefox, Chrome, IE or Edge … like what is seen here…

-and manually or the operating system itself and specify the desired default browser .. like what is seen here…
+And manually set the default browser, or use the operating system itself to specify the desired default browser .. like what is seen here…

-When this occurs, you should see the OS default change accordingly and be maintained correctly at next login.
+Afterward, they should see the OS default web browser change accordingly and be maintained correctly at the next login.